Student Conduct Process

 This informal meeting is conducted by the Judicial Advisor or Judicial Officer.
 The student accepts responsibility for his/her actions and is notified of their sanctions during this meeting.

 This is a formal conduct meeting held in front of a University Student Judicial Board panel composed of faculty, staff and students who have been trained to review student conduct issues.
-The Board examines all available information about the specific conduct incident and them provides their finding of responsibility and recommended sanctions to the Dean of Students for review and enforcement.
+The Board examines all available information about the specific conduct incident and them provides their finding of responsibility and recommended sanctions to the Vice Provost for Student Development and Dean of Students for review and enforcement.

 If the student or organization rejects an informal conduct meeting and disputes the investigative findings that any violations have been committed, the incident shall be reviewed through the University Student Judicial Board.
-A complete guide to the Judicial Board review procedures can be found in the Student Handbook and Code of Student Conduct, Article V: Judicial Charges and Hearings.
+A complete guide to the Judicial Board review procedures can be found in the Code of Student Conduct under Judicial Charges and Hearings.

 If a student or organization is found to be responsible through either informal or formal conduct meeting forums, educational sanctions may be imposed for violations of the Code of Student Conduct (non-academic).
 These sanctions may include reprimands, service work hours, educational activities, counseling and behavioral assessments, residence hall restrictions, restitution, fines, loss of privileges, suspension, and/or expulsion.
 (Note: Expulsion is the only sanction noted on the student’s academic transcript).

 The accused student may request an appeal of the decision(s) reached by the University Student Judicial Board or of the sanctions imposed by the Judicial Advisor within five (5) business days of the receipt of the decision.
 Such request for an appeal shall be in writing and shall be delivered to the Judicial Advisor or his or her designee.
 A complete guide to the Appeal Process can be found in the Code of Student Conduct, Article VII: Sanctioning Procedures.